josephmachado/adv_data_transformation_in_sql/README.md

 # Advanced Data Transformation in SQL Workshop

+If you like this workshop, you'd love my [Practical Hands on Data Engineering Workshop](https://astounding-architect-5764.ck.page/684e1f422f).

 ## Live virtual workshop

 The workshop will be streamed on YouTube live: [Advanced Data Processing in SQL YouTub Live](https://youtube.com/live/fB4XHC6ZaCs).
 Post stream, it will be available to watch and follow at your own pace.